-Have you already seen the live demo of Parallelware?
+Have you already seen how Parallelware Trainer works?
 If not, just remember that Parallelware guarantees correctness and performance in your OpenMP-enabled parallel code.
 When you are starting to develop your code, it might be beneficial to compile it with Parallelware as it automatically checks many of the best programming practices in C presented in this articles.
-If you like this post, please share!

 Make Code Parallel

 Parallelware Trainer is an interactive, real-time code editor with features that facilitate the learning, usage, and implementation of parallel programming by understanding how and why sections of code can be parallelized.